 Taxonomy-based indices

-To characterize the macrobenthic community structure of each station, we calculated the commonly used M-AMBI (Multivariate AZTI Marine Biotic Index), the three indices composing the M-AMBI - species richness (SR), Shannon diversity index (H’) and AMBI (Muxika et al., 2007) - plus the inverse of Simpson’s index (N2) and the total macrofauna density.
-The raw (i.e. untransformed) macrofauna abundances were used to calculated all these indices.
+To characterize the macrobenthic community structure, we calculated the commonly used M-AMBI (Multivariate AZTI Marine Biotic Index), the three indices composing the M-AMBI - species richness (SR), Shannon diversity index (H’) and AMBI (Muxika et al., 2007) - plus the inverse of Simpson’s index (N2) and the total macrofauna density.
 The AMBI is an index based on the classification of benthic species into ecological groups, from the most sensitive to disturbances (i.e. organic matter enrichment) to the most opportunistic ones (Borja et al., 2000).
-Following recommendations of Borja et al. (2005), we calculated AMBI and M-AMBI at the replicate scale and then averaged them at the station scale.
-Similarly, we calculated SR, H’, N2 and total macrofauna density by averaging over the three replicates and computed the corresponding standard deviations (SD).
+The raw (i.e. untransformed) macrofauna abundances were used to calculate all these indices.
 For AMBI and M-AMBI calculations, we removed high order taxa without an ecological group value (Anemonia and Polycladida), planktonic (Mysidae) and hard-substrate taxa (Serpula and Serpulidae) (Borja et al., 2005).
-We computed M-AMBI using the R function available in Sigovini et al. (2013) and we defined the good reference conditions as the highest values of SR and H’ and lowest value of AMBI measured in the dataset, irrespective of the WFD physico-chemical status described above.
+We computed M-AMBI using the R function available in Sigovini et al. (2013) and we defined the good reference conditions as the highest values of SR and H’ (46 and 3.73, respectively) and lowest value of AMBI (0.31) measured in the dataset, irrespective of the WFD physico-chemical status described above.
+All indices were computed at the replicate level ; the mean and standard deviation (SD) values were then calculated for each station.
 Finally, we tested for differences in total macrofauna density, SR, H’, N2, AMBI and M-AMBI between previously defined groups of stations (see section Macrobenthic community structure) using non-parametric Kruskal-Wallis rank sum tests (Breslow, 1970).

 Linking macrobenthic communities and environmental variables

 To assess how natural environmental variations correlated with anthropogenic pressures (explanatory variables) and how each explanatory variable correlated with macrobenthic indices, we built a correlogram showing the significant Spearman correlations (‘cor_pmat’ function) between all the raw variables.
 We also tested for differences in the variables considered (explanatory variables and macrobenthic indices) between lagoon-sea connection levels using non-parametric Kruskal-Wallis rank sum tests (Breslow, 1970), followed by pairwise Wilcoxon tests for multiple comparison, while adjusting p-values with FDR (Benjamini and Hochberg, 1995).
 Then, we transformed (natural logarithm or square root transformation), when necessary, the environmental variables and macrobenthic indices to approximate normal distributions and reduce data spread, before standardizing all the explanatory variables to facilitate the interpretation of the multiple linear regression coefficients (Schielzeth, 2010).
 We loge-transformed the lagoon surface, station depth, SR, N2 and macrofauna density (see Table 2 for the rest of the transformations).
-To limit multicollinearity and avoid artificially inflating the fit of linear models, we reduced the number of environmental variables (see section Environmental variables) for all future analyses by considering Pearson correlations < |0.6|, leading to 19 remaining environmental variables.
+To limit multicollinearity and avoid artificially inflating the fit of linear models, we reduced the number of environmental variables (see section Environmental variables) for all future analyses by considering Pearson correlations < |0.6|, corresponding to a p-value < 5.
+10-5 and leading to 19 remaining environmental variables.